s-brez/trading-server/README.md

 Deribit | Planned | Crypto derivatives & options

 ## Market data
-1 minute resolution OHLCV bars for all watched instruments are stored with MongoDB (or write your own DB wrapper).
+1 minute resolution OHLCV bars for all watched instruments are stored with MongoDB.

-Software works with 1 minute and above resolution strategies.
+This software works with 1 minute and above resolution strategies.
 Tick-resolution support planned later.
-With this in mind, the software converts tick data to 1 min bars where live tick data is available, but doesn't store ticks locally (i.e. it handles tick data but doesnt use it yet).
+With this in mind, the software converts tick data to 1 min bars where live tick data is available, but doesn't store ticks locally (i.e. it handles tick data but doesnt use it as is, yet).

 ## Strategy modellling
 Individual strategy implementations are not included.
 A simple moving average cross model is included as an example only.